How is AI harming us?

 You can explore the AI Incident Tracker using interactive visualizations, including data categorized using MIT Risk Taxonomies, changes in incidents over time, the severity of harm associated with incidents, and more.

 This interactive visualization shows how incidents of harm from AI reported in the AI Incident Database are increasing over time, with the greatest increase in incidents associated with the Misinformation and Malicious Actors domains from the MIT AI Risk Repository.
-Explore the AI Incident Tracker in more detail in the below sections.
+In the sections below, you can explore the incidents in more detail, for instance to see the growth in specific incidents related to particular risks or levels of harm.

 Explore the AI Incident Tracker Project